 by Texas Homesteader ~

-We typically leave early in the morning so we can drive the 3 hours for our visit.
-We’ll stay all day and plan to be back home around 10 that evening.
-Since I’ll be whipping up this soup early in the morning I need a lazy-cook’s recipe.
-You know, a recipe where I can just brown some ground meat, open a bunch of cans, dump it all in a slow cooker’s crock and GO!
+I need a lazy-cook’s recipe for an easy Italian-styled soup.
+You know, a recipe where I can just start with some cooked ground meat, open a bunch of cans, dump it all in a slow cooker’s crock and GO!

 Enter this Lazy-Cook’s Italian Soup…